-To simplify interoperability of Intel® Trace Analyzer with Intel® VTune™ Amplifier and Intel® Advisor, Intel Trace Analyzer can generate a command line for
+To simplify interoperability of Intel® Trace Analyzer with Intel® VTune™ Profiler and Intel® Advisor, Intel Trace Analyzer can generate a command line for

-targeted at analyzing specific processes with Intel VTune Amplifier or Intel Advisor.
+targeted at analyzing specific processes with Intel VTune Profiler or Intel Advisor.
 It takes your original command line and modifies it in a way that you can run the mentioned tools with it.

-Both Intel VTune Amplifier and Intel Advisor serve to improve the node-level performance of your application.
+Both Intel VTune Profiler and Intel Advisor serve to improve the node-level performance of your application.
 By default, Intel Trace Analyzer prepares command lines for the following types of analyses: